mx3030/math-puzzle-trainer/readme.md

 All puzzles get a few tags, which help searching them up, depending, what the user chooses to train.
 For the moment i think it should work for class7 and duell mode with difficulty easy,medium and hard.
 I need to correct some coding mistakes here.

-There are three main nodes in the database.
+There are four main nodes in the database.
 1. games
     - connectedPlayers (to see if room is free and some other stuff)
     - waitingPlayers (for countdown in multiplayer)